 Unstructured play is a powerful tool for cognitive development.
 It stimulates curiosity, encourages experimentation, and facilitates the development of problem-solving and critical-thinking abilities.
 Whether building with blocks, creating artwork, or engaging in pretend play, children exercise their cognitive skills, leading to enhanced memory, attention span, and information processing capabilities.

 To encourage cognitive skills, offer building blocks, LEGO sets, magnetic tiles, or other construction toys that allow children to explore spatial relationships, problem-solving, and logical thinking.
-Providing access to age-appropriate books or storytelling tools (like puppets or dolls) are also excellent ways to stimulate cognitive development
+Providing access to age-appropriate books or storytelling tools (like puppets or dolls) is also an excellent way to stimulate cognitive development.

 Develops Physical Abilities